ryananguiano/async_property/README.rst

 --------

 * Both regular and cached property.
-* Cached properties can be accessed multiple times without repeating function.
+* Cached properties can be accessed multiple times without repeating function call.
+* Cached properties use asyncio.Lock to ensure function is only called once.

 Credits